sandraschi/database-operations-mcp/docs/DXT_BUILDING_GUIDE.md

 - Keep `manifest.json` in the root of your project
 - Use semantic versioning for the `version` field
 - Include all required fields
-- Validate using `dxt validate manifest.json` before building
+- Validate using `dxt validate` before building

 ## 🏗️ PROJECT STRUCTURE